Where can I buy a ukulele?

 What time is club?

 You can find out the time of the club on the specific school page where you select the school name from the club page.
-Click here to visit the club page.
+Click here to visit the school page.

 When is the first/last club of the term?

-You can find out the start and finish dates on the specific school page where you select the school name from the club page.
-Click here to visit the club page.
+You can find out the start and finish dates on the specific school page where you select the school name from the schools page.
+Click here to visit the schools page.

 My child has decided that they want to stop uke club.
 Can I get a refund?